Series: Delroi Prophecy 1, Delroi Universe 5

 “Falkor, we have to leave,” he whispered into the transmitter at his lip, but the reminder wasn’t necessary.

 His men slipped from the shadows and spread out around the women exiting the building.
 He assigned the closest warriors to two of the women and moved to help the third.
 Impatience and elation radiated from her.
 She lifted her face as if to question the arrangements or perhaps the delay and he froze.

-Damn.
+Fuck.
 Hadn’t he said he didn’t want an Earthling der’lan?
 No amount of wishful thinking could thwart fate though.
 There was no denying this one was his.
-He’d heard stories all his life.
-He’d seen enough mated couples.
-But no tale could have prepared him for the confusing rush of emotions he experienced when she met his gaze.
-Or his satisfaction when her eyes widened as if she felt the sudden combustive connection too.
+He’d heard stories all his life and gods knew he’d seen plenty of mated couples, but no tale could have prepared him for the confusing rush of emotions he experienced when she met his gaze.
+Or his satisfaction when her eyes widened, as if she felt the sudden combustive connection too.
 Maybe she did.
 Janice’s sources said the prisoners were all women of talent who were enemies of Tel.
 Janice and Sergei had done background checks on the list of names she’d been given, but they hadn’t had time to get much.